Sahaj-jj/tic-tac-toe/README.md

 - CSS
 - JavaScript

-Learning outcome -> Constructor functions and Module pattern
+Learing about Factory functions and Module pattern for Javascript was the primary focus of the project